karngyan/homework/README.md

 ### Overall

-- [ ] Test it on commodity hardware.
+- [x] Test it on commodity hardware: Basic testing on `t2.small` with 1M records.
 - [ ] Make a demo video.
 - [ ] Enjoy it all thoroughly. :)

----

 # Problem Statement

----

 # Customer.io Challenge README